Kathy’s Contact Details

 When couples decide to separate or divorce, couples counselling or therapy can support both parties to separate amicably and constructively.

 I began my career in book publishing, working as an editor, in marketing and in senior management.
 I have been Editorial Director of Pan Macmillan, Marketing Director of Simon & Schuster and Joint Managing Director of The Women’s Press.
-In addition to my work as a psychotherapist, counsellor, executive coach and mentor, I co-founded and co-direct the executive coaching organisation, Working Edge and I work with writers as a writing coach.
+In addition to my work as a psychotherapist, counsellor, executive coach and mentor, I co-founded the executive coaching organisation, Working Edge, and I work with writers as a writing coach.
 The common thread in my career is supporting people to develop their personal, professional and creative potential.

 You can read some recent articles by me about writing and publishing: